Paradoxdruid/eso-guides/index.md

 ## Changelog

+* 2025-05-21: Made a support DPS explicit.
+Pointed out that MAPA Healer can use ROJO if desired.
 * 2025-05-19: Revised support skills and gear loadouts for clarity.
 Added more discussin of other approaches and assumptions.
 * 2025-05-17: Reverted usage of JO based on feedback, changed to Sax.
 Added scribed skills per suggestions.
 * 2025-05-16: Added Other approaches section, fully gave up on Pillager's in suggested setups.